robertmuth/Cwerg/Docs/ast.md

 * name_list [STR]: name of the object list
 * body [LIST]: statement list and/or comments

-### MacroGenId (macro_gen_id)
-Generate a unique Id prefixed with the given name

-    All macro_gen_id occuring in macrobody must use different names which also must not clash with macro parameters.

-Fields:
-* name [STR]: name of the object

 ### MacroId (macro_id)
 Placeholder for a parameter